 How does Impetigo Spread?

-Impetigo is highly contagious and can be transmitted through contact or by sharing personal items like towels, pillows, sheets, gloves, socks, clothing or other items that come in direct contact with the infected skin.
+Impetigo is highly contagious and can be transmitted through contact or by sharing personal items like towels, pillows, sheets, gloves, socks, clothing, or other things that come in direct contact with the infected skin.
 Scratching can also spread the sores to other parts of the body.
-It is not common in most adults except the athletes participating in contact sports like MMA, Wrestling, BJJ and Rugby etc.
+It is not common in most adults except the athletes participating in contact sports like Wrestling, MMA, BJJ, Football, Hockey, and Rugby, etc.